signalfx/gdi-specification/specification/templates/CONTRIBUTING.md

 4. You submit PRs that are easy to review and ideally less 500 lines of code.
    Multiple PRs can be submitted for larger contributions.

-To send us a pull request, please:
+To send us a pull request:

 1. Fork the repository.
-2. Modify the source; please ensure a single change per PR.
+2. Modify the source; a single change per PR is recommended.
 If you also reformat all the code, it will be hard for us to focus on your change.
 3. Ensure local tests pass and add new tests related to the contribution.
 4. Commit to your fork using clear commit messages.